Category Archives: Word Studies

 • I spread out my hands to You; My soul longs for You, like a weary land…” Ps.
 143:6

-A Little More Understanding
+A Little More Understanding (‘ahab in other passages)

-Looking at a specific word such as “’ahab” in other scriptures helps to add shades of meaning to the definition of the word and gives us a more complete understanding.
+Looking at the word such as “ ’ahab ” in other scriptures helps to add shades of meaning to the definition of the word and gives us a more complete understanding.

 A form of ’ahab is used to describe Abraham’s love for Isaac in Genesis 22:2.